endlos99/xdt99/doc/MANUAL.md

     $ xas99.py -R -i ashello.a99

-Images larger then 8 KB are split automatically into multiple files, using the filename convention of the Editor/Assembler module.
+Images larger than 8 KB are split automatically into multiple files, using the filename convention of the Editor/Assembler module.

 The `-i` parameter simulates the `SAVE` utility program shipped with the